 Anne Meredith Barry

-In 1954, following her graduation from the Ontario College of Art, Barry started painting on a regular basis.
-In the years to follow, she also married and began a family.
+She was born at Toronto and in 1954 graduated from the Ontario College of Art.
 A career success came in 1969, when she was included in the prestigious City of Montreal Art Exhibition.

 Barry visited Newfoundland for the first time in 1971, after accepting a residency with the Outport Arts Foundation, a provincial organization that helped small communities establish arts programs.
 She spent the summer working and teaching children at Hibb's Cove, Conception Bay.
 Deeply inspired by the province's rugged beauty, Barry regularly returned to Newfoundland from her home in Toronto to paint, make prints, and teach workshops at St. Michael's Printshop and Memorial University's Extension Service.

 In 1986, Barry and her husband, John, moved to the island permanently.
 They bought and refurbished a printshop building in the small community of St. Michael's, on the Avalon Peninsula's Southern Shore.
 In the coming years, Barry contributed substantially to the arts community and produced a large body of distinguished work.
 Her art has been extensively exhibited in solo and group shows, and has toured nationally and internationally.